An Approach To The Most Dramatic Changes In The Restaurant Industry According to 10 Experts9 October 2020

 Marcin Muras, CEO at UpMenu

-Brad Brooks, Sales & Marketing Director with SpeedLine Solutions Inc
+Brad Brookes, Sales & Marketing Director with Speedline Solutions Inc.

 Many restaurant types that did not traditionally offer delivery—like burger places, pasta restaurants, and other dine-in restaurants—have started to experiment with it.

 Rom Krupp, Founder and CEO of OneDine

 "I’d say third-party delivery and the growth of off-premise dining.
 Customers are now not just expecting, but demanding delivery and to-go options from restaurants across the spectrum, from QSR to full-service.
 This is a huge change from a few years ago, when delivery was generally reserved for pizza or for certain restaurants in large cities like New York or Philadelphia."